Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 If not, the bid is considered invalid.
 Bidders can even place fake offers on purpose, in order to confuse other bidders.

-Create in Eclipse a new Maven Java 17 (or later) project named `io-takamaka-code-examples-auction`.
+Create in Eclipse a new Maven Java 21 (or later) project named `io-hotmoka-tutorial-examples-auction`.
-You can do this by duplicating the project `io-takamaka-code-examples-family`.
+You can do this by duplicating the project `io-hotmoka-tutorial-examples-family`.
 Use the following `pom.xml`:

 ```xml